 4. Differential Diagnosis

-In this, clinical analysis of the urine is done where any increase of white blood cells can be seen.
-These analyses are compared with that of a woman’s general condition and her complaints.
+In this, clinical urine analysis is done where any increase of white blood cells can be seen.
+These analyses are compared with a woman’s general condition and complaints.
 An anamnesis is available to help identify the cause of the condition.
 A process called urine culture and sensitivity is carried out to identify the main pathogen and select the right therapy.
 This process delivers accurate results.

-After the analysis is done, it is imperative that the treatment is started immediately to avoid any pregnancy-related complications.
+After the analysis is done, the treatment must be started immediately to avoid any pregnancy-related complications.
 We shall talk a little bit about that in the article here on.